chinapedia/wikipedia.abstract.en/Page/Perimeter.md

 Perception of perimeter

-Hexaflake.gif remains the same.]]
-Neuf_Brisach.jpg fortification perimeter is complicated.
+remains the same.]] fortification perimeter is complicated.
 The shortest path around it is along its convex hull.]]
 The perimeter and the area are two main measures of geometric figures.
 Confusing them is a common error, as well as believing that the greater one of them is, the greater the other must be.
 Indeed, a commonplace observation is that an enlargement (or a reduction) of a shape make its area grow (or decrease) as well as its perimeter.
 For example, if a field is drawn on a 1/ scale map, the actual field perimeter can be calculated multiplying the drawing perimeter by .
 The real area is times the area of the shape on the map.
 Nevertheless, there is no relation between the area and the perimeter of an ordinary shape.
 For example, the perimeter of a rectangle of width 0.001 and length 1000 is slightly above 2000, while the perimeter of a rectangle of width 0.5 and length 2 is 5.
 Both areas equal to 1.

 Proclus (5th century) reported that Greek peasants "fairly" parted fields relying on their perimeters.[1]
 However, a field's production is proportional to its area, not to its perimeter, so many naive peasants may have gotten fields with long perimeters but small areas (thus, few crops).